pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 ```

 Parameters:
-- channels (List<String>): Channels to remove.
+- channels: List<String> — The channels to remove from the channel group.
-- channelGroup (String): Channel group to remove from.
+- channelGroup: String — The channel group from which to remove channels.

 ### Sample code